 And think of your goals!
 Do you want to lose weight?
 Then yes, that second bagel for lunch probably won’t be your best option.
-Maybe the stir-fry with soy sauce would be a better choice at this meal.
+Maybe the stir-fry with soy sauce would be a better choice for this meal.

 Healthy Tip: Be vigilent when grocery shopping!
 You’ll have a lot less decision fatigue and guilt if you only have healthier options to eat at home.
-Look at labels and select foods with lower sugar, oils, and salt when grocery shopping!
+Look at labels and select foods with lower sugar, oils, and salt when grocery shopping.